 Our ability to utilize insurance payments is subject to a memorandum of agreement with our secured lender.
-As of the date of this report, we are indebted to Veritex Community Bank, or Veritex, the successor in interest to Green Bank, N.A., for approximately \$9.2 million (\$8.6 million net of issuance costs), which is secured by liens on substantially all of our assets, including the proceeds of any payments made on our insurance claims.
+As of the date of this report, we are indebted to Veritex Community Bank, or Veritex, the successor in interest to Green Bank, N.A., for approximately \$9.1 million (\$8.6 million net of issuance costs), which is secured by liens on substantially all of our assets, including the proceeds of any payments made on our insurance claims.
 Pursuant to the credit agreement governing such indebtedness, Veritex is the loss payee on our insured claims and all funds are paid directly to Veritex, which in turn disburses the proceeds to us subject to their approval.
 In March 2020, we entered into a memorandum of agreement with Veritex pursuant to which the parties agreed on the allocation of funds from collected insurance payments.
-Pursuant to the memorandum of agreement, 90% of the initial \$5 million and 55% of the next \$7.5 million of insurance proceeds will be allocated to us and the balance will be allocated towards the repayment of the Veritex loan.
-Thereafter, 60% of the next \$12.5 million of insurance proceeds will be allocated to us.
-Except as set forth in the memorandum of agreement, all terms and conditions of the credit agreement remain in place and unchanged, including, without limitation, the Company's obligation to make monthly payments under the credit agreement and the effectiveness and enforceability of Veritex's liens and security interests under the credit agreement.
+Pursuant to the memorandum of agreement, 90% of the initial \$5 million and 55% of the next \$7.5 million of insurance proceeds will be allocated to us and the balance towards the retirement of the Veritex loan.
+Thereafter, 60% of the next \$12.5 million of insurance proceeds will be allocated to us, and the balance towards the repayment of the Veritex loan, until such time as the Veritex loan has been paid in full, after which 100% of all future insurance payouts will be disbursed directly to us.
+Except as set forth in the memorandum of agreement, all terms and conditions of the credit agreement remain in place and unchanged, including, without limitation, our obligation to make monthly payments under the credit agreement and the effectiveness and enforceability of Veritex's liens and security interests under the credit agreement.
 To date, Veritex has disbursed to us funds based on the terms of the memorandum of agreement, however there can be no assurance that Veritex will continue to disburse insurance proceeds in accordance with the memorandum of agreement or that Veritex will not attempt to direct all insurance proceeds to the repayment to Veritex loan in full.